-We can’t lie, we’ve added it to our favourites playlist and whenever it pops up we are transported back to our younger days and it’s still a great tune because we can’t help but close our eyes and bop our head.
+We can’t lie, we’ve added it to our favourites playlist and whenever it pops up we are transported back to our younger days and it’s still a great tune because we can’t help but close our eyes and bop our heads.

-Next up was “Can’t Get You Out of my Head” – Kylie Minogue.
+Next up was “Can’t Get You Out of my Head” – by Kylie Minogue.
 This stayed number for four weeks in a row in the UK and we can’t deny that it’s a floor filler even to this day.

 But it was Mariah Carey who managed to top them all with “Loverboy”.
-It was the best selling single of 2001 and it’s a true noughties anthem that is now stuck in our head for the foreseeable future.
+It was the best selling single of 2001 and it’s a true noughties anthem that is now stuck in our heads for the foreseeable future.

 If you want to listen to an extensive playlist of 2001 bangers for a good ‘ole reminiscing sesh then click right here.

-Mobile phones upped their game and joined the iconic moments’ gang
+Mobile phones upped their game and joined the iconic moments gang

 This little beauty was released in 2001.
 It’s the Nokia 8250 and it brought with it the first monochromatic screen.
 We no longer had boring black and green screens!
 It was the first step towards colour screens and the out-of-this-world HD screens we have today.
 Ah, this makes us nostalgic for a game of snake and writing TB at the end of every text.